 The Honourable Mrs. Joyce (Women's Emigration Association) sent an excellent paper on "Openings in the Colonies for Educated Women."
 South Africa contained the best colonial openings for all the good sorts and conditions of women.
 The Colonies wanted efficient women.
 If they were trained Nurses, they must have three years' training and be certificated.
-For such-if well born, educated, and refined-Mrs. Laves said she had a perpetual call at 1660 a year all.
-Joyce said she had a perpetual call at £60 a year, all found, and a comfortable Nursing Home in Kimberley, under the wise and kindly direction of Sister Henrietta.
-The life was sometimes very rough, but had its interest in its adventure, in its variety, in the importance of being sent in sole charge miles from any doctor.
+For such-if well born, educated, and refined-Mrs. Joyce said she had a perpetual call at £60 a year, all found, and a comfortable Nursing Home in Kimberley, under the wise and kindly direction of Sister Henrietta.
+The life was sometimes very rough, but had its interest in its adventure. in its variety, in the importance of being sent in sole charge miles from any doctor.
 To a well-disciplined and self-reliant woman it was a splendid sphere.